P ≠ NP Proof

 from a fixed language Lz, then it is worth to model this

-simple language, of course.
+as a simple language, of course.

 Consequently,